LuukCoopmans/Qiskit-Hackathon-QIP/README.md

 And we provided a Jupyter notebook with our codes and examples to show how it works in practise in the file: Quantum Watermarking Greyscale Images.ipynb

-For questions and recommendations you can contact us.
+For questions and recommendations you can contact us at any time.

 # Version requirements